Top 100 Tips For Buying a House

 Some lenders use a mortgage application fee of $400 to $500 to try to get home buyers committed to them.
 Investopedia calls it an excessive fee that should be avoided.

 Credit Report Fee

 An origination fee is usually collected after a loan is approved as part of the closing costs.
 It’s between .5 and one percent of the sale price.
 The origination fee typically covers the cost of paperwork, verifications and calculations to figure out the mortgage.
-Find out what to know about down payments.

 Mortgage Broker Fee

 If you choose to work with a mortgage broker, it’s going to cost you.
 A mortgage broker can help you find a loan, but they’ll charge you one to two percent of the home’s purchase price.
 Learn about property taxes before you start paying them on your new house.

 Between the time you close and make your first mortgage payment, lenders will likely expect you to pay any interest that accrues during that time.
 Sometimes you’ll have to pay it upfront at closing.